webbhuset/elm-json-decode/README.md

 * If you have more than 8 fields in your object you can't use the `Json.Decode.mapN` approach since [map8](https://package.elm-lang.org/packages/elm/json/latest/Json-Decode#map8) is the largest map function.

-This kind of resembles the `do` notation syntax found in Haskell or Pure Script.

 ## Examples

 ### Combine fields